 McDonald’s is as American as it can get.
 At McDonald’s, people are free to be all they can be, childhood, carefree, there being nothing destructible at McDonald’s, where you can be messy and eat with your hands.
 Twenty years ago, the New York Times columnist Thomas Friedman, the merchant of capitalism and free markets, once came up with a cheesy idea; “no two countries that both have McDonald’s have ever fought a war against each other since each other got McDonald’s.”
 If a country has a stomach for McDonald’s, they don’t have the stomach to fight anyone.

 McDonald’s stands for peace and freedom.
 Mubarak once accused young revolutionaries protesting in Tahrir Square for being a bunch of traitors who took drugs, have sex and eat McDonald’s.
-The same with Thai protesters, as Vox explained; “The Protestors opposed to the coup had taken to rallying outside of a McDonald’s that happens to be centrally located in downtown Bangkok.
+The same with Thai protesters, as Vox explained; “The Protestors opposed to the coup had taken to rally outside of a McDonald’s that is centrally in downtown Bangkok.
 The association led to what marketers might call organic brand extension, with Thais using McDonald’s arches on their Facebook pages and elsewhere as a symbol of their movement to end military rule and return to democracy.
 Often, the activists do this with images replacing the “M” in democracy with the McDonald’s logo.”

 “May I help you”… the voice of a young McDonald’s staff member interrupted my fascination and brought me back to consumerism.

 I looked at my order, my Big Mac sandwich, and looked at the crispy sesame seeds on the bun.
-I was instantly taken by the fresh onion, fresh tomato, pickles, and sizzling beef, but then came the shocking ugly image that violated any gastronomy rules, something that destroyed my old reverence of American cheese.
+The fresh onion, fresh tomato, pickles, and sizzling beef instantly took me, but then came the shocking ugly image that violated any gastronomy rules, something that destroyed my old reverence of American cheese.
 I saw what was a symbol of freedom and American exceptionalism, destroyed.
 McDonald’s humiliated my colorful cheese, tortured its innocence, turned it to a melted yellow liquid that smothered my Big Mac to obscurity.

 Finally, McDonald’s, like everything else I learned about America, just doesn’t leave well enough alone.
 The watermelons, olives, oranges have no seeds, fish have no heads, my fresh salads covered by strange dressing, democracy without fair election, freedom without conscious, and president without moral compass